 Most registration and transcript services are available to students online through myNIC.
 You may also access a variety of NIC forms online, including credential requests and registration statements.
 Completed forms can be emailed to firstname.lastname@example.org from your NIC email address.

 If you do not have access to a computer or Wi-Fi network, or if you require support accessing your myNIC account, please call 1-800-715-0914 and a Registration Assistant will be happy to assist you.
 You may also call this number if you wish to modify or book an appointment with an Educational Advisor or Counselling services.

 As a student, you are eligible to receive a student photo ID card.
-However, with physical distancing restrictions currently in place face-to-face services in Student Services is unavailable.
+However, with physical distancing restrictions currently in place face-to-face services in Student Services are available by appointment.

-You can still get your photo ID card by mail.
-To do this, you will need to email, from your North Island College email address, a jpeg headshot between 10-2500KB, and a clear copy of another photo ID (driver’s license, passport, BC ID, etc) to: email@example.com.
+You can also get your photo ID card by mail.
+To do this, you will need to email, from your North Island College email address, a jpeg headshot between 10-2500KB, and a clear copy of another photo ID (driver’s license, passport, BC ID, etc.) to: email@example.com.
 Once Student Services has received your jpeg headshot, they will produce your ID card and mail it to the current address on your NIC student record.
-If you have moved and not updated your address, you must do this or the card will be sent to the wrong address.
+If you have moved and not updated your address, you must do so, or the card will be sent to the wrong address.